Wednesday, April 8, 2020

 Princess Marie Cecile’s marriage in 1965 to Duke Friedrich August of Oldenburg was approved as this was an equal marriage.

 Kira was visiting her brother, Wladimir, at St. Briac, where she suffered a stroke, “brought on by an excessive fondness for food.”
+She died there on September 7, 1967.
 She was buried in the family vault at Schloss Hechingen.
 Some years later, her coffin was cracked by tremors from an earthquake.

 Embed from Getty Images

-One of Kira’s greatest wishes was to visit her homeland, even though she was aware of the difficulties.
-Throughout her life, she maintained an interest in Russian charities and instilled a love of the country in her children, especially her daughter, Kira, who continued her mother’s work after her death.
+Although she knew the difficulties, one of Grand Duchess Kira’s greatest wishes was to visit her homeland.
+Throughout her life, she maintained an interest in Russian charities instilling a love of the country in her children, especially her daughter, Kira, who continued her mother’s work after her death.

 https://royalmusingsblogspotcom.blogspot.com/2020/03/grand-duchess-kira-of-russia.html